Many people would admit to believing that there is a God.

-And within a few seconds the child would have got totally lost, and wouldn’t have grasped any of it.
+And within a few seconds, the child would be lost, and wouldn’t have grasped any of it.

 But if the father said: ‘Well Tommy, we give you food to keep you going through the day, and it’s the same with a car.
 The car needs food to keep it going, and that food is the petrol.’

 Tommy goes away HAPPY.
 He now knows how an engine works!

 7. God uses simple language to describe himself

 The illustration of how an engine works is how God dealt with unveiling himself to us.